DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/lead-provider-api.md

 title: Lead provider API
 ---

-Learn about how our payment engine works once it receives declarations from lead providers using the Early Career Framework API.
+Learn about how the payment engine works once it receives declarations from lead providers using the Early Career Framework API.

 These are the steps